project-n-oss/sidekick/README.md

 # Sidekick

-Sidekick is a [sidecar](https://learn.microsoft.com/en-us/azure/architecture/patterns/sidecar) proxy process that help redirect or reduce chances of overwrites in native crunch.
+Sidekick is a [sidecar](https://learn.microsoft.com/en-us/azure/architecture/patterns/sidecar) proxy process that helps you integrate with the granica crunch platform.

+## What it does

+Sidekick runs as a sidecar next to you application code and acts as a proxy to S3.
+If sidecar finds a crunched version of the file you are trying to query it will always return a 409.
+This garantees an error on the client side during the crunching of a file.

 ## Getting started